subaru44k/running_blog_from_scrach/astro-blog/README.md

 category: Misc
 status: publish
 allowComments: true
-convertBreaks: false
 entryHash: abcdef123456
 ---

 Post body in Markdown…
 ```

 Only files with `status: publish` appear on the site.
+The legacy `convertBreaks` field from Movable Type is no longer used and may be omitted.

  ## Commands